The Main Components of an Effective Visual Management System

 Safety Visuals

-Safety visuals are important to keep the facility safe and environmentally friendly.
-They play an important role in reducing injuries, incidents, near-misses and occupational diseases by reducing unsafe behaviors and conditions.
+Safety visuals are important for maintaining a secure and environmentally friendly facility.
+They play an important role in reducing injuries, incidents, near-misses and occupational diseases by addressing unsafe behaviors and conditions.
+Safety signs and markings often use bright colors to effectively capture attention.
 It’s important to properly identify the locations of fire protection equipment, safety showers, eye wash stations, personal protective equipment, and first aid stations.
-Safety signs and markings often use bright coloring to attract attention.

 Safety visuals